stilldavid/habfaq/balloonfaq.md

 You saw the pictures online, the video on your local news or the commercial on the television.
-Whatever spurred it on, you think you want to launch a weather balloon to near-space - for the photos, video or just to do it.
+Whatever spurred it on, you want to launch a weather balloon to near-space - for the photos, video or just to do it.
 It can be a daunting and difficult looking task at the outset.
 I'm here to tell you that with a little work, a little research and a bit of luck you can certainly launch a balloon payload to ~100,000 feet and recover it!
 Read on for more information on how to get pictures like this:

 ![Space](http://farm5.staticflickr.com/4044/4624098425_eacdbba833.jpg)